HL7/fhir-bfdr/input/pagecontent/index.md

 This FHIR implementation guide uses the US Core profiles.
 Where this FHIR implementation guide is unable to use a US Core profile, we have followed the Cross Group Projects WG's variance request process, and have provided the US Realm Steering Committee an approved rationale for deviation in the implementation guide.

+### Other Information
 This is the first FHIR BFDR standard.

+This guide is compliant with FHIR Release 4.

 For Clinical Safety Information please refer to the [FHIR Implementer’s Safety Checklist](http://hl7.org/fhir/safety.html).

+Disclaimer: All proprietary documents, guides, guidance, standards, codes, and values contained herein remain the property of their respective Standards Developing Organization (SDO).
+HL7 does not make any claim to ownership herein.